U.S. Food Loss and Waste 2030 Champions

 - An Economic Analysis of Food Waste Solutions, a roadmap for cost-effective methods and resources to scale up food waste solutions, by ReFed, a multi-stakeholder nonprofit.

-Donations from businesses helps to put food on the table for many Americans.
+Donations from businesses help to put food on the table for many Americans.
 A number of laws are designed to make such donations easier.

-Businesses that wish to donate food have protections under the Bill Emerson Good Samaritan Food Donation Act of 1996 (PDF, 207 KB).
-The Act removes liability for “persons and gleaners” who make good faith donations to nonprofits that feed the hungry.
+Businesses that wish to donate food have protections under the Bill Emerson Good Samaritan Food Donation Act.
+Act grants liability protections for “persons and gleaners” who make good faith donations to nonprofits for ultimate distribution to needy individuals at zero cost or at a good Samaritan reduced price.
 Here, the term “person” includes farmers, grocers, wholesalers, hotels, manufacturers, restaurants, caterers, and more.
-Please visit 42 U.S. Code § 1791 for more information.
+New amendments passed on January 5, 2023 also grant liability protections to “qualified direct donors” who donate directly to needy individuals at zero cost.
+Qualified direct donors include: retail grocers, wholesalers, restaurants, caters, and more.

 The federal government provides enhanced tax deductions to businesses (including C-corporations, S-corporations, limited liability corporations (LLCs), partnerships, and sole proprietorships) to encourage donations of fit and wholesome food to qualified nonprofits.